MicrosoftDocs/learn/learn-pr/data-ai-cert/convert-speech-to-text/includes/5-exercise-convert-speech-file-to-text.md

 1. Once your plan is created, you can then create your first environment.
 1. If the **Create Environment** panel does not open automatically, select **Create environment**.
 1. Enter an environment name of your choosing, example **SpeechToTextCS**.
-1. Copy the following URL and past it into the Git Repository area on the **Create Environment** panel, https://github.com/MicrosoftLearning/SpeechToTextCS
+1. Copy the following URL and paste it into the Git Repository area on the **Create Environment** panel: `https://github.com/MicrosoftLearning/SpeechToTextCS`
 1. Leave the rest of the settings at their default and select **Create**.
 1. It will take a few minutes for the environment to be created so while you wait, go to your Speech service in the Azure portal and copy one of your keys, and also note the region where the service was created.
 1. Once the environment indicates that it is available, either select the title or select the three vertical dots in the lower right of the environment box and choose **Connect**.